ethereum/ethereum-org-website/src/content/developers/tutorials/yellow_paper_evm/index.md

 It writes zeros to locations 0-29, 0x60 to 30, and 0xA7 to 31.

 The [*Von Neumann architecture*](https://en.wikipedia.org/wiki/Von_Neumann_architecture) specifies that the program to be executed and the data which it processes are stored in the same memory.
-This is a bad idea from the security perspective because it allows for self-modifying code.
+This is a bad idea from the security perspective because it allows program code to be modified, so the EVM does not do that except when necessary (in the case of contract creation).

 ## Conclusion